 The purpose of the Compensation and Personnel Committee (the “Committee”) is to provide oversight review of compensation and benefits of the employees of ITT Inc. (the "Company").
 The Committee evaluates and makes regular reports to the Board of Directors (the "Board") on matters concerning management performance, employee compensation and human resources policies, programs and plans, management development and succession plans.
-It approves Chief Executive Officer and President and other executive officer compensation and benefit programs.
+It approves Chief Executive Officer and other executive officer compensation and benefit programs.

 - Approve and oversee administration of the Company's executive compensation program, including annual incentive compensation plans, longer-term cash incentive plans, equity-based compensation plans, as well as plans and policies if any pertaining to perquisites.
 In determining executive compensation, the Committee considers enterprise risk and other risk factors in determining appropriate compensation objectives.
 The Committee structures compensation so that unnecessary or excessive risk-taking behavior is discouraged and behaviors correlated with long-term value creation are encouraged.
 With respect to long-term incentives, the Committee considers the Company's performance and relative shareholder return, as well as considering, where appropriate, past compensation levels and peer company compensation practices.